 Step 4.
 Start trading

-Your trading account is now primed to trade, but are you?
-If you are an inexperienced trader, we recommend starting out with a demo account so you can get the hang of things before putting your money on the line.
-Once you feel familiar with how the market works and are comfortable with the risks, you can get started trading.
+Your trading account is now ready to go, but are you?
+If you are new to the market, we recommend starting out with a demo account so you can get the hang of things before putting your money on the line.
+Once you feel familiar with how the market works and are comfortable with the risks, you can move onto the real thing.

-When trading Ether, you can take a long position or a short position.
+When you make a move, you can take a long position or a short position.
 Choosing a long position would mean that you have invested in ETH in the belief that it will rise in value, whereas opting for a short position means that you have an expectation that it will fall in value.
 Both of these are potentially profitable trading methods, and you should choose one based on your own due diligence.

-Investors can also trade with something called leverage.
-This is a service provided by a broker that allows you to gain exposure to more ETH than your directly staked.
+You can also choose to use something called leverage.
+This is a service provided by a broker that allows you to loan money to make bigger trades.
 However, whilst this can maximise your profits, it enhances your vulnerability to the market moving against you.
-If you are a beginner ETH trader, we would advise you to steer clear of leverage until you have some more experience.
+If you’re a beginner, we would advise you to steer clear of leverage until you have some more experience.

 - Prevalently used across a multitude of industries